AICONSlab/MIRACL/docs/installation/installation.rst

          <h3>Image and container naming</h3>

-      Naming is done automatically when using our build script which includes a default naming scheme.
+      Naming is done automatically when using our installation script which includes a default naming scheme.
 By default, the image is named ``mgoubran/miracl:latest`` and the container is tagged with ``miracl``.

-      You can easily change the defaults if your usecase requires it by running our build script with the following options:
+      You can easily change the defaults if your usecase requires it by running our installation script with the following options:

       .. code-block::

-         $ ./build -i <image_name> -c <container_name>
+         $ ./install.sh -i <image_name> -c <container_name>

       Options: